 Royal Caribbean reviewed the Claussens’ situation and says it handled it by the book.
 But at least one expert says that the book is wrong: If cruise lines really cared about their passengers, they’d keep them far away from any hospital near a Caribbean port of call.

 Jim Walker, a maritime attorney based in Miami who represents passengers who he says are “dumped” in the Caribbean, says, “There are many horror stories like this.
 The typical complaints we hear are watches, jewelry, and cash being stolen by hospital personnel; unsanitary conditions; windows with no screens; flies everywhere; and nurses cleaning the toilets and then changing their IV lines.
 Hospitals max patients’ credit cards out.
 And they’re held hostage until all bills are paid.”

 Walker says that cruise lines have no legal duty to an injured or ill passenger, and that they are working hard to keep it that way.
 “Cruise lines have spent millions of dollars lobbying against efforts to change the law,” he says.

-A Royal Caribbean representative denies that the couple was “dumped” in St. Kitts, saying that the Claussens were taken to Joseph Nathaniel France because it was the closest reliable medical facility.
+A Royal Caribbean representative denies “dumping” the couple in St. Kitts, stating that they took the Claussens to Joseph Nathaniel France because it was the closest reliable medical facility.